 Let’s quote an excellent thread from Atlassian forum: Jira (Core) is an issue tracker.
 Jira Agile is an add-on for the core Jira that enables Agile functionality such as boards (Scrum and Kanban), sprints and sprint planning, reporting associated with Agile, and so on.
 More on what Jira Agile can and cannot do.

 We’ve seen clients trying both BigPicture and Portfolio before they would eventually commit to one of them.
-User interface is polished in both, but differs noticeably.
-It’s worth noting that thanks to its Gantt chart module only one of the tools is both agile- and waterfall-friendly and, according to a recent research2, the vast majority of world’s business are still waterfall to some extent.
+The user interface is polished in both but differs noticeably.
+It’s worth noting that thanks to its Gantt chart module only one of the tools is both agile- and waterfall-friendly and, according to a recent research1, the vast majority of world’s business is still waterfall to some extent.

 1 PMI’s Pulse of the Profession 2017®.
 Project Management Institute, Newtown Square, PA, U.S.A.